 Arashiyama Monkey Park Iwatayama is a famous Kyoto attraction where visitors can get up close and personal with wild Japanese macaques.
 It’s going to be a really different experience in Kyoto.
 And if we visit during the monkey’s child-rearing season during spring, we will be able to see many cute baby monkeys.

 We can reach the summit of the mountain after a short hike.
 There at the peak, we see the skyline of Kyoto.
 The park has telescopes to let us explore the city from above.
-We can also see monkeys at the same place playing around the fields, ponds, and trees.
+We can also see monkeys playing around the fields, ponds, and trees in the same place.

 If you plan to bring your kids to the park, you can let them feed the monkeys inside the resting area, where they can give food to the monkey safely.